jib1337/writeups_public/VulnHub/VHB_KioptrixL2/README.md

 3 packets transmitted, 3 received, 0% packet loss, time 2000ms
 rtt min/avg/max/mdev = 0.427/0.692/1.019/0.245 ms, pipe 2
 ```
 Basically this is returning the results of the ping command.
-As this is a PHP application, it is most likely making a call to system or sshell_exec with a parameter to accomplish this, which means command injection may be possible.
+As this is a PHP application, it is most likely making a call to system or shell_exec with a parameter to accomplish this, which means command injection may be possible.
 ```bash
 10.1.1.74; whoami